Home - Coinspect Security

 • AlphaWallet (Mobile): The mobile application is no longer available for download via standard app stores.

 • Taho (Extension): The extension was last updated on April 18, 2025.
-Given the wallet ranking baseline of March 26, 2025, the lack of recent development falls outside our threshold for freshness.
+Given the wallet ranking baseline of March 26, 2025, the lack of recent development falls outside our freshness threshold.

 • BlockWallet: The project has ceased operations.